michelesr/thesis/src/mvaa.md

     docker-compose run --rm web bash

-The `--rm` options is equal to the same option in `docker run` command.
+The `--rm` option is equal to the `--rm` option of `docker run` command.

 ## Gasista Felice architecture

-Gasista Felice born as a Python/Django application with a jQuery based interface.
-The evolution of technologies in web application clients and the diffusion of the mobile devices lead to the necessity of a new mobile responsive web interface.
-Gasista Felice now provides a new interface based on AngularJS framework by Google, and the old jQuery interface referred as legacy user interface. *Nginx* web server is used as the application entry point.
+Gasista Felice born as a *Python/Django* application with a *jQuery* based interface.
+The evolution of technologies in web application clients and the diffusion of the mobile devices leaded to the necessity of a new mobile responsive web interface.
+Gasista Felice now provides a new interface based on *AngularJS* framework by Google, and the old jQuery interface referred as *legacy* user interface. *Nginx* web server is used as the application entry point.
 The role of Nginx consists in:

-- routing the requests to the application components
+- routing the requests through the application components
+- managing buffering and queueing of the requests
 - managing cryptography (https/tls)

-- managing decompression of requests and compression of responses
+- managing decompression of incoming requests and compression of responses
 - caching the responses for reuse (disabled in development environments)

 The routing of requests consists in the following rules:

-- requests related to the new user interface are forwarded to HarpJS server using the http protocol
+- requests related to the new user interface are forwarded to *HarpJS* server using the http protocol

-- requests related to the REST API or the old user interface are forwarded to uWGSI using the uwsgi protocol
+- requests related to the REST API or the old user interface are forwarded to *uWGSI* using the uwsgi protocol

 HarpJS is a static file server with built-in preprocessing and its role consist in serving HTML, CSS and Javascript files, that can be served directly or converted on request from higher abstraction level languages such as:

-- Markdown, Jade and EJS for HTML
+- *Markdown*, *Jade* and *EJS* for HTML

-- Sass, Less, Stylus for CSS
+- *Sass*, *Less*, *Stylus* for CSS

-- Coffescript for Javascript
+- *Coffescript* for Javascript

 uWSGI is an application server and its role consists in:

 - starting and managing Python/Django processes

-- forward the requests to the processes
+- forwarding the requests to the processes

-- serve static files for the legacy interface
+- serving static files for the legacy interface

 ![Requests routing for Gasista Felice application](images/gf-components.eps)